SNF grants support response to Texas floods, United States

 SNF’s mission is broad by design, and the grants we’ve made since 1996 reflect this breadth.
 Grant projects have taken place on six continents—and in the seas between.
 They have spanned young and old, remote villages to big cities, alpha to omega (literally, in Greek language tools).
 They have ranged in size from a few thousand euros to a billion-dollar-plus initiative, but we know that dollar value and human value are two different things entirely.
-The thousands of grants SNF has made reflect the diversity of the people they serve but are all united by a common goal: empowering humanity.
+The thousands of grants SNF has made reflect the variety of the people they serve but are all united by a common goal: humanity at the core.
 Explore a sampling in the timeline below.

 Supporting hurricane relief efforts, United States